 Traditionally, the indigenous grapes used created very rustic wines (local grapes include Moristel, Parraleta for red wine, and Macabeo and Alcañon for white wine).
-These traditional styles of wine have been completely and utterly uprooted and replaced with the new wave of modern winemaking, using many international varietals (including Cabernet Sauvignon, Merlot, Chardonnay and Gewurztraminer) and Spanish noble grapes such as Tempranillo.
-The key players in this wine region are the above mentioned wineries who have invested millions in ultra-modern wineries, star winemakers and wine tourism infrastructure.
-Whereas in other parts of Spain it can be impossible to visit wineries, Enate, Bodegas Pirineos and Viñas del Vero have set out to be main attractions on Spanish wine tours.
-The region offers the gourmet tourist a complete package: cozy restaurants tucked away in romantic, historic villages offering the excellent local cuisine (high on game, artisan cheeses, rich vegetable dishes and homemade sausage chorizos); stunning modern wineries who open their doors to happy, wine loving visitors; and wonderful landscapes and scenery.
+These traditional styles of wine have been completely and utterly uprooted and replaced with the new wave of modern winemaking, using many international varietals (including Cabernet Sauvignon, Merlot, Chardonnay, and Gewurztraminer) and Spanish noble grapes such as Tempranillo.
+The key players in this wine region are the above-mentioned wineries who have invested millions in ultra-modern wineries, star winemakers and wine tourism infrastructure.
+Whereas in other parts of Spain it can be impossible to visit wineries, Enate, Bodegas Pirineos, and Viñas del Vero have set out to be the main attractions on Spanish wine tours.
+The region offers the gourmet tourist a complete package: cozy restaurants tucked away in romantic, historic villages offering the excellent local cuisine (high on game, artisan cheeses, rich vegetable dishes, and homemade sausage chorizos); stunning modern wineries who open their doors to happy, wine-loving visitors; and wonderful landscapes and scenery.

 Key Attractions in Somontano Wine Regions